locokit/locokit/README.md

 ![LocoKit logo](docs/public/logo.png)

-LocoKit is an LCAP : a low-code application platform.
+LocoKit is an LCAP: a Low-Code Application Platform.
+Its aim is to facilitate the management of your data and the collaboration between your users.

 It's an AirTable alternative, full open source, helping you